Military history of Brazil: World War II

 The Brazilian population was restless.
 In the capital Rio de Janeiro, the people started to retaliate against German businesses, such as restaurants.
 The passive position of the Getúlio Vargas government was not enough to calm public opinion.
 Ultimately, the government found itself with no other choice but to declare war on the Axis on August 22, 1942.

-The Brazilian 1st Division of the FEB was under the command of 15th Army Group of Field Marshal Harold Alexander (later succeeded by General Mark Clark), via the U.S. Fifth Army of Lieutenant General Mark Clark (later succeeded by Lieutenant General Lucian Truscott) and the U.S. IV Corps of Major General Willis D. Crittenberger.
+The Brazilian 1st Division of the FEB was under the command of 15th Army Group of Field Marshal Harold Alexander (later succeeded by General Mark Clark), via the US Fifth Army of Lieutenant General Mark Clark (later succeeded by Lieutenant General Lucian Truscott) and the US IV Corps of Major General Willis D. Crittenberger.
 The overall organization of the Allied and German armies in Italy at the time can be found on the Gothic Line order of battle entry.

 The Brazilian Air Force component was under the command of XXII Tactical Air Command, which was itself under the Mediterranean Allied Tactical Air Force.

 The FEB headquarters functioned as an administrative headquarters and link to the Brazilian high command and War Minister General Eurico Gaspar Dutra in Rio de Janeiro.

 General Mascarenhas de Moraes (later Marshal) was the commander of the FEB with General Zenóbio da Costa as commander of the division's three infantry regiments and General Cordeiro de Farias as commander of the divisional artillery.

 The FEB was organized as a standard American infantry division, complete in all aspects, down to its logistical tail, including postal and banking services.
 It comprised the 1st, 6th and 11th Infantry Regiments of the Brazilian Army.
 Each regiment had three battalions, each composed of four companies.

 Soon after Brazil declared war, it began the mobilization to create an expeditionary force to fight in Europe.
 This was a giant US-sponsored effort to convert an obsolete army into a modern fighting force.
 It took two years to properly train the 25,300 troops to join the Allied war effort.

 In early July 1944, the first five thousand FEB soldiers left Brazil to Europe aboard the USNS General Mann, and disembarked in Naples, where they waited for the US Task Force 45, which they later joined.
 On late July, two more transports with Brazilian troops reached Italy, with two more following in November and February 1945.